el-tocino/sentences/README.md

 ## what the heck?
 This takes a bunch of subdirectories of mp3 files, convert them to wavs, transcribe the audio contained, compare to source material.
-It sort of works.
+It sort of manually works.
 Maybe.
 Kind of.
 I've been running it against a librivox chapter to refine the process.
 Should also refine the scripts more and make them a bit more cohesive eventually.

 Also now adding ramblings about things that pop up for historical amusement.